ugowe/swift-vehicle-ios-0616/README.md

 * a mutable `Double` named `heading`.
 **Top-tip:** *The* `heading` *property is measured in angular degrees,* `0` *to* `360`. *Changes to this property should always keep it within this range.*

-Set the variable properties to zero as a default.
+Set the mutable properties to zero as a default.

 Write a designated initializer that covers the three immutable properties.